-- 5. Pass the control cable through the ring, making sure to pass the cable through from the seal side. - 6.
-Return the ring with seal to the shell.
+5. Pass the control cable through the ring, making sure to pass the cable through from the seal side.

-- 7. Start all bolts into the tube, turning them in about 1/8".
-This allows you to locate the holes in the tube easier by lifting the ring and seal to see the holes. - 8.
-Tighten all bolts equally as they are going into plastic.
+- 6. Start all screws into the tube, turning them in about 1/8".
+This allows you to locate the holes in the tube easier by lifting the ring and seal to see the holes. - 7.
+Tighten all screws equally as they are going into plastic.
+Torque to 20 in-lb.
 Do not over tighten as you would in metal.

-9. String the control line and, before unrolling the coil of cable, pass it through the center of the IDS hub.
+8. String the control line and, before unrolling the coil of cable, pass it through the center of the IDS hub.
 Once all the cable is outside the bucket with no slack, push it 6" back into the bucket.

-Now, using tie-wraps, attach the cable to the deployment cable eye on the hub.
-Use at least two tie-wraps.
+9. Reattach the control cable to the head as shown in the picture using four tie wraps.